Patronicity Resources Logo

 Putting the finishing touches on the Brightmoor Maker Space in Detroit, Michigan.

 We expanded our crowdfunding platform Patronicity in 2014 with this in mind, recognizing that the types of community improvement, neighborhood revitalization, and placemaking projects we were working with and supporting were the very ones granting organizations were looking to fund.
-We thought what if we could marry the two, thus providing a tool for organizations to raise funds from their community to achieve a matching grant and for granting organizations to find better projects and a streamlined model to distribute their matching grant dollars.
+We thought, what if we could marry the two, thus providing a tool for organizations to raise funds from their community to achieve a matching grant and for granting organizations to find better projects and a streamlined model to distribute their matching grant dollars.
 We coined our model “Crowdgranting” and began seeing its value and impact immediately.

-With the launch of our first major crowdgranting program in partnership with the Michigan Economic Development Corporation (MEDC) in 2014, the Public Spaces, Community Places grant program enables local community organizations, nonprofits and municipalities to have a mechanism to achieve the matching grant they are providing.
+With the launch of our first major crowdgranting program in partnership with the Michigan Economic Development Corporation (MEDC) in 2014, the Public Spaces, Community Places grant program enables local community organizations, nonprofits, and municipalities to have a mechanism to achieve the matching grant they are providing.

 The crowdgranting model reduces the barriers of entry for applicant organizations to apply for the matching grant since the crowdfunding component not only serves as the initial grant application but the process itself drives further community engagement.
 The program allows for any applicant that meets the basic eligibility parameters of the grant to be given conditional approval, and then the community becomes the final review committee, where if they are able to showcase community support through crowdfunding and fundraising, they receive the matching grant.

-Alice Brinkman, the Founder and Director of REACH Studio Art Center in Lansing, Michigan and Public Spaces, Community Places Matching Grant Recipient said, “It just made it a lot more impactful for us to go to our friends and our supporters and say, ‘If you help us make this goal, it’s going to double.’
+Alice Brinkman, the Founder and Director of REACH Studio Art Center in Lansing, Michigan, and Public Spaces Community Places Matching Grant Recipient said, “It just made it a lot more impactful for us to go to our friends and our supporters and say, ‘If you help us make this goal, it’s going to double.’
 I think the real benefit of this kind of a partnership is that it’s the community who’s the review committee, in a sense.”

 The MEDC has continued its investment in the Public Spaces, Community Places program, providing over $10.1 million in matching grants to over 300 projects across the state.
 The program continues to see tremendous community support with over 54,000 patrons contributing over $11.8 million to crowdfunding campaigns since the programs’ inception.

 Crowdgranting is a perfect fit for matching grants as it reduces the time and administrative burden for the granting organization while increasing the opportunity for applicant projects to achieve the funding needed to build or run their project.
 We also see increased sustainability and longevity within the project since a single organization isn’t solely responsible for providing the funding.
-The crowdgranting model increases a groups capacity, builds upon their existing donor base, and exemplifies the community engagement needed to build vibrant communities.
+The crowdgranting model increases a group's capacity, builds upon their existing donor base, and exemplifies the community engagement needed to build vibrant communities.

 Houghton, MI skatepark